stuartmlawton/Hello-World/README.md

 # Hello-World
 GitShell vs Dekstop Client
-This readme was created from the GitShell
+This readme was created from the Windows Client